qtop/qtop/docs/secure-coding-pyscg.md

 gitleaks: clean. detect-secrets: 3 candidates, all false positives (two cache CACHEDIR.TAG signatures outside the tracked tree and one high-entropy *sample job identifier* at `tools/validate_pbs_samples.py:22`).
-The GitLab Secret Detection template (added in this change) takes over continuously;
-expect and triage the same sample-ID false positive there.
+The configured GitLab Secret Detection template can check qualifying pipelines; expect and triage the same sample-ID false positive when it runs.

 ## Scorecard gap-to-action map (baseline 7.1, 2026-06-08)